TorchMeter/torchmeter/docs/src/en/cheatsheet.md

 All the attributes that are available, as defined below, are intended to:

 - facilitate your acquisition of supplementary information of a tree node;
-- customize of the display of the tree structure during the rendering procedure.
+- customize the display of the tree structure during the rendering procedure.

 ### **:material-numeric-3-box: What are the available attributes of a tree node?**